Help for Roundup Cancer Victims & Monsanto Whistleblower Insiders

 In 2009, a French court ruled that Monsanto made misleading statements about Roundup in France.

 Roundup is Monsanto’s most profitable product.
 We expect the company will fight at any cost to keep selling its products in the United States.
 Like rearranging the deck chairs on the Titanic, Monsanto keeps telling US consumers that the product is safe even while other countries such as the Netherlands, France, Columbia, Sri Lanka, Bermuda and Brazil are trying to ban or have banned its use in those countries.
+The rest of the world is seeing the light while Monsanto and the EPA seemingly ignore the growing tide of evidence.

 Assuming there is a smoking gun, it will most likely be a scientist working for Monsanto or someone who worked at one of the two outside labs used by Monsanto that were accused of fraud, Industrial Bio-Test Industries and Craven Laboratories.